shashwath1278/UNIX-lab-codes-sem-3-/README.md

 The codes in Part 1 are a collection of Unix-based scripts and programs that I have written for my lab assignments.
 These scripts are designed to explore basic Unix commands, file management, process handling, and more.

-You can download the attached PDF for a detailed explanation of the codes in Part 1.
+You can download the attached PDF from the repo for a detailed explanation of the codes in Part 1.

 **Credits**:
 A big thank you to [Roshan Sharma](https://github.com/RoshanSharma999) for their contributions to Part 1 of the lab codes.